kcq218/FileRenamer/README.md

 # FileRenamer
-FileRenamer project 1 out of 100 microprojects in C#
+FileRenamer project 1 of microprojects in C#

 ---